Amicht/snake-game/readme.md

 * The snake never stop moving.
 * If you hit the walls - you lose.
 * If you hit each of the screen borders - you lose.
+* If you hit your own tail - you lose.

 You can move either by keyboard arrows or by clicking on the screen arrows.